AfricasVoices/Project-UNDP/README.md

 This pipeline fetches all project data from a Rapid Pro instance, and processes it to produce CSV files suitable for downstream analysis.

+The pipeline for UNDP-RCO is unusual in that it supports two sub-projects - one for the work in Bossaso, the other for the work in Baidoa.
+The two sub-projects share flows in TextIt, and have the same structure of pipeline outputs, but have separate analysis files, ICR files, and Coda datasets.
+To run each sub-project, use the following steps, once for Bossaso (using the configuration file `configurations/bosssaso.json`), and once for Baidoa (using the configuration file `configurations/baidoa.json`).

 ## Pre-requisites
 Before the pipeline can be run, the following tools must be installed:
  - Docker